-C21 Early Decision C21 Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks Χ students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date 224 For the Fell 2016 entering class.
-C21 For the Fall 2016 entering class: Number of early decision applications received by your institution Number of early decision applications received by your institution Number of early decision applications received by your institution Number of applicants admitted under early decision plan Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Yes No Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Yes No Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Early action Yes No Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular Yes No X Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are Yes Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-Yes Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular Yes Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-Yes Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-If "yes," please complete the following: Yes Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-If "yes," please complete the following: Early action closing date Yes Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-If "yes," please complete the following: Early action closing date X Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-If "yes," please complete the following: Early action closing date Early action notification date Early action notification date X
+21 Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks Х students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+21 If "yes," please complete the following: · 21 First or only early decision plan closing date 21 First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2019+B21 entering class: · Number of early decision applications received by your institution Í Number of applicants admitted under early decision plan Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Please provide significant details about your early decision plan: Early action Yes No Please provide significant details about your early decision plan: Early action Yes No Please provide significant details about your early decision plan: Early action Yes Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are Yes No X Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular Yes Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Yes Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Yes Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date Yes Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Yes Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date x